Sherwood Forest Up Close at West Bridgford Library

 Visitors of Worksop Library's Fun Palace on Saturday 1 October can enjoy a special screening of LAND/NG.
 The film will also be shown as part of The British Art Show.

 The Big Draw 2021 project Faces, Places was linked to LAND/NG, exploring the idea of place and our connections.
 We worked with Hetain Patel, using the story of The Mayflower as a starting point.
 We then worked with Derbyshire based artist Emma Reynard and Nottinghamshire artist Oliver Lovley to deliver our FACES, PLACES Big Draw workshops, eventually creating the FACES, PLACES exhibition.Find out more about The Big Draw 2021.

 We have worked with Rachel while she has been tracing her Nottinghamshire ancestry and working on new art commissions inspired by the Mayflower story.

-Listen to Rachel's podcast that tells the story of her recent Atlantic crossing onboard a
+Listen to Rachel's podcast telling the story of her Atlantic crossing onboard a

 1000ft cargo ship, following in the footsteps of the Pilgrims.